Teradata/covalent/src/platform/core/message/README.md

 `td-message` element generates an inline message with an icon, color, label and sublabel.

-`color` can be either with any theme color (`primary`, `accent` or `warn`) But you can also set a `color` from our lib can be applied in the component to get any material color not in the theme. (`blue`, `red`, etc)
+`color` can be either with any theme color (`primary`, `accent` or `warn`) But you can also set a `color` from our lib and it can be applied in the component to get any material color not in the theme. (`blue`, `red`, etc)

 ## API Summary